MikeRow/BananoPHP/README.md

 Thanks also to [Sergey Kroshnin](https://github.com/SergiySW) for the support given

-## How can I support?
+## Support

-- Contributing to the code by developing the [planned features](https://github.com/mikerow/php4nano/wiki/roadmap)
+- Contribute to code by developing the [planned features](https://github.com/mikerow/php4nano/wiki/roadmap)
-- Sending funds or delegating your weight to [my representative](https://mynano.ninja/account/mikerow)
+- Send funds or delegate your weight to [my representative](https://mynano.ninja/account/mikerow)